Arpit-Sujoriya/Pro_demo/README.md

 # Stock-Data-Analysis-and-Visualization-
+## **Overview**
+This project is a Python-based solution designed to retrieve, analyze, and visualize stock market data using the Yahoo Finance API.
+It demonstrates the capabilities of Python in financial data handling, including data extraction, manipulation, and visualization, making it a valuable resource for data enthusiasts, analysts, and developers.

 ## **Features**
 - Extract historical stock data for multiple companies using `yfinance`.
 - Save stock data into structured Excel files with `pandas` and `openpyxl`.
 - Generate insightful visualizations, including line graphs of stock price trends.
-- Handle and debug common issues, like missing dependencies or malformed data.
+- Handle and debug common issues, like missing dependencies or malformed data

----

 ## **Technologies Used**
 - **Python 3.8+**: Core programming language for the project.